 Invest in a thick moisturizing deep conditioner such as the Novex Mystic Black Deep Hair Mask to replenish shine.

-It might not be one of the first signs of damage, but changes in hair texture is definitely something to look out for.
+It might not be one of the first signs of damage, but a change in hair texture is definitely something to look out for.

 If you’ve recently changed hair products then it could be attributed to that, but it could also be a sign of something more serious like hair damage.

-Lack of protein has been known to change the texture of hair!
+For example, a lack of protein has been known to change the texture of hair.